-Twice, I tried this and was left with a golden, liquidy mess.
-How could this be?
-After the first attempt, I read up some more about the process on line.
-(The great thing about the Internet is that it has masses of information that might seem useless until the day you want to find out while your mayonnaise has flopped.)
-So, I started it again, this time, making extra sure to incorporate the oil drop by drop, as instructed.
+After the first attempt, I read up some more online about the technical process.
+So, I started to make it again, this time, paying extra attention to incorporating the oil drop by drop, as instructed.
 I vigorously whisked the ingredients, as that was also highlighted as a possible point of failure.
-It failed.
+It failed again.
+I was starting to take this personally.
+It is a condiment, for heaven's sake.
+How can I be defeated by a sauce?

-In my frustration and growing hunger, I decided to put together a BBLT.
-Yes, that’s not a typo, I made a Bacon-Bacon-Lettuce-and-Tomato sandwich, on toasted farmer’s market bread, of course.
+In my frustration and as my stomach growled, I decided to put together a BBLT.
+Yes, that’s not a typo, I made a Bacon-Bacon-Lettuce-and-Tomato sandwich, on toasted farmer’s market bread.
 After all the vigorous whisking of the mayonnaise for naught, I decided that I could then transfer the unused saturated fat calories into extra bacon.
+Then, I did what many of us do when looking for answers to kitchen conundrums.
+I called my mother for her advice.

-“Have you ever made homemade mayonnaise.”
+“Have you every made homemade mayonnaise.”

 “Sure, I have,” she said.